 Pin Trading is relatively simple in practice: guests interested in the hobby and Cast Members stationed at pin boards trade.
 While Disney itself allows trading between guests, this is quite uncommon in practice.
 At present, Cast Members who trade are typically stationed by pin boards found in or outside gift shops and various locations around Walt Disney World.

-Another way to get the best pins is to trade early.
-Look for Cast Members with Lanyards early in the morning as they have “fresh” pins.
+One way to get the best pins is to trade early.
+Look for Cast Members by pin boards in the morning as they tend to have “fresh” pins.
 These pins get picked over during the course of the day (they are often replenished at shift changes), so your best bet is to trade early or hope to get lucky later in the day.

 One of the fun aspects of Pin Trading is that there are so many pins (if you’re a completionist, this can be a drawback).
 This means that you can go for certain categories of pins (my favorite are pins with the Epcot character “Figment” on them), and there will be plenty of different pins within that category for you to collect.
 Some fun options include:

 Hidden Mickeys (These are semi-common pins with small mickey heads hidden on them that are available in a series that are unique because they’re not available for sale in stores, and can only be found with Cast Members)

 Characters (Choose your favorite character and trade for as many pins containing that character as you can)